jpgundrum/python_blockchain/README.md

 To control time node waits before committing a block add `-t 10` when you run a cmd.
 In this case each node will wait 10 seconds before it proposes a block.

-There are other logging ares used throughout the file that can be umcommented to get more in-depth analysis.
+There are other logging areas used throughout the file that can be umcommented to get more in-depth analysis.